How To Choose A Country To Move To

 Job opportunities

 Looking at job opportunities in another country could be a deciding factor when you’re choosing a country to move to.
-Y

-Equally the work opportunities could be the last thing you consider in your search, for example, you could have decided to move to Australia, and then look at whether you want an admin job in the city, or to work in a pub in a small town.
+Equally, the work opportunities could be the last thing you consider in your search.
+For example, you could have decided to move to Australia and then look at whether you want an admin job in the city or to work in a pub in a small town.

 There are some typical expat jobs in particular countries, or you may be able to work in your chosen field.
-Here are some practical tips for searching for jobs abroad:

-• Join Facebook groups for expats in your country of choice, they are full of useful hands-on tips and could even lead to work.
+- Join Facebook groups for expats in your country of choice.
+They are full of useful hands-on tips and could even lead to work.

-• Think outside the box, your first job may just be for you to get your feet under the table in your desired country, it doesn’t have to be forever!
+- Think outside the box; your first job may just be for you to get your feet under the table in your desired country.
+It doesn’t have to be forever!

 When I first moved to Scotland I signed up with a temp agency and worked random jobs (I’m a pro at stuffing envelopes) before landing the position I had for the rest of my visa through the normal job application process.